dboeckli/spring-6-reactive/README.md

 ## Getting Started:
 Server runs on port 8082.
 Requires the auth server running on port 9000.
+The IntelliJ Project runner is starting both server at one (via docker-compose file).

 ## Project Structure:
 `pom.xml`: This is your main Maven configuration file.
 It manages dependencies, plugins, and build settings.